Pound Extends Recovery Amid Brexit Drama - UrduPoint

 - Hong Kong stocks soar - Elsewhere on Wednesday, Asian markets rose, led by a 3.9-percent surge in Hong Kong.

-Later on Wednesday, at 1030 GMT, Hong Kong's embattled leader confirmed the news, announcing that she will permanently shelve an extradition bill that lit the fuse for three months of pro-democracy protests that plunged the city into crisis.
+Later in the day, Hong Kong's embattled leader confirmed that she would permanently shelve an extradition bill that lit the fuse for three months of pro-democracy protests.

 "The government will formally withdraw the bill in order to fully allay public concerns," pro-Beijing chief executive Lam said in a video statement.